archehr-qa/archehr-qa.github.io/index.md

 ## Data

-The questions in the dataset are inspired from queries submitted by consumers to the National Library of Medicine (NLM) through MedlinePlus[^medlineplus], CHiQA[^chiqa], and customer services.
-The clinical note excerpts used in the dataset are inspired from MIMIC[^mimic].
-The development and test sets will consist of a sample set of questions with corresponding clinical note excerpts.
-Each question in the development set will also contain a plausible answer grounded in the corresponding clinical note.
-For test questions, the submissions should return a natural language answer with citations to the sentence numbers from corresponding clinical note excerpt.
-Clinical note excerpts will come pre-annotated with sentence numbers which must be used to cite the clinical evidence sentences in system responses.
+The dataset consists of questions (inspired by real patient questions) and associated EHR data (derived from the MIMIC database[^mimic]) containing important clinical evidence to answer these questions.
+Each instance of the question-note pairs is referred to as a "case".
+Clinical note excerpts come pre-annotated with sentence numbers which must be used to cite the clinical evidence sentences in system responses.
+Each sentence is manually annotated with a "relevance" label to mark its importance in answering the given question as `"essential"`, `"supplementary"`, or `"not-relevant"`.

+The development set (available on [PhysioNet](https://doi.org/10.13026/zzax-sy62)) comes with the relevance keys.
+For the test set cases, the submissions should return a natural language answer with citations to the clinical note sentence numbers.

 ### Access